Precision Instrumentation Technologies

 The Precision Instrumentation Technologies (PIT) provides access to various fabrication and rapid prototyping tools for qualified users.
 The shop allows users to design and build their own research tools by providing access to a wide array of prototyping and fabrication equipment, as well as design and fabrication consultation.
 The PIT is located in the A level of Plaza Building, Room A4.

-Access to equipment in the PFF requires training and certification for the safety of the users and equipment.
+Access to equipment in the PIT requires training and certification for the safety of the users and equipment.
 Training sessions for the printer and laser cutter will be held on request.
 Training sessions for the heavier equipment (CNC, lathe, mill, and bandsaw) will be offered only after a user has demonstrated a strong need for those machines.
 All users must be certified for each and every piece of equipment prior to use without exception.
-After a user is comfortable with the basic machines and demonstrated basic proficiency, the Instrumentation Engineer will approve card key access to the PFF for him/her.
+After a user is comfortable with the basic machines and demonstrated basic proficiency, the Instrumentation Engineer will approve card key access to the PIT for him/her.

 Operation and Safety